ui-router/ui-router.github.io/_ng2_tutorial/helloworld.md

 :    When the `hello` state is active, the browser's url will be `/hello`.

 `component`
-:    When the `hello` state is active, the `Hello` Angular component will be loaded into the `ui-view` viewport.
+:    When the `hello` state is active, the `Hello` component will be loaded into the `ui-view` viewport.

 ## The root `NgModule`